-- BIOL 2404 The Human Body: "C" or better is required.
-(If this course is taken prior to entering the VN program, the student will not have to take BIOL 2404, which is required during the fall semester of the VN program). - BIOL 2401 and BIOL 2402: "C" or better is required.
-(If these courses are taken prior to entering the VN program, the student will not have to take BIOL 2404 which is required during the fall semester of the VN program). - HITT 1305 Medical Terminology I. (If this course is taken prior to entering the VN program, the student will not have to take HITT 1305 which is required during the spring semester of the VN program.
+- BIOL 2404 The Human Body: "C" or better is required and may not be more than 5 years old.
+(If this course is taken prior to entering the VN program, the student will not have to take BIOL 2404, which is required during the fall semester of the VN program).
+OR - BIOL 2401 and BIOL 2402: "C" or better is required.
+Both courses must be taken.
+One course may not be more than 5 years old.
+(If these courses are taken prior to entering the VN program, the student will not have to take BIOL 2404 which is required during the fall semester of the VN program). - HITT 1305 Medical Terminology I. (If this course is taken prior to entering the VN program, the student will not have to take HITT 1305 which is required during the spring semester of the VN program